sagemath/trac_to_gh/Issue 8704.md

 # Issue 8704: Improve the _repr_ of IntegerRange

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8704

 Original creator: hivert